XinFinOrg/Developer-Resource/docs/raw/masternodes.md

 ---
-title: Setup MasterNodes
+title: Setup MasterNodes on Xinfin Network
 ---

 # How to deploy a XinFin Public Masternode

 This guide will demonstrate how to set up a single masternode for the very first time.
 You will need the following before starting:

-1. At least 10,000,000 XDC with masternode holder to perform proof-of-stake
+1. At least 10,000,000 XDC with masternode holder to perform random delegated proof of stake

    consensus seamlessly.